 WHO declared coronavirus a pandemic on 11 March 2020, as the virus continued to spread across the globe.
 The death toll continues to rise with no immediate vaccine in sight.
-The organisation has released guidelines which are advised to be implemented and followed by anyone and everyone in a country that has been hit by the virus.
+The organisation has released guidelines that are advised to be implemented and followed by anyone and everyone in a country that has been hit by the virus.

 Pakistan’s already fragile economy would suffer but a lockdown of sorts was brought in place eventually.
-Unfortunately, the lockdown could not prevent congregation and enforce effective social distancing protocols, with many simply turning a blind eye to the gravity of the situation and some simply out of helplessness of their worsening financial state.
+Unfortunately, the lockdown could not prevent the congregation and enforce effective social distancing protocols, with many simply turning a blind eye to the gravity of the situation and some simply out of helplessness of their worsening financial state.

-However, some late night shows (or what some like to call them) ‘comedy’ shows continue their production with careful placement of hand sanitizers on props ensuring they are in that master shot.
+However, some late-night shows (or what some like to call them) ‘comedy’ shows continue their production with careful placement of hand sanitizers on props ensuring they are in that master shot.
 They maintain distance which isn’t exactly 6 feet but at least they have stopped the free cheers coming in from the live studio audience.
 Come to think of it, it wasn’t a selfless sacrifice but actually a directive issued of PEMRA.

-The late night shows have been joined by the heavily endorsed Ramzan transmissions, which could not be halted even by a pandemic.
+The late-night shows have been joined by the heavily endorsed Ramzan transmissions, which could not be halted even by a pandemic.
 Before Ramzan began, transmission announced a change in format by making teams.
 It was assumed that everyone will be heading their teams virtually, but the exact opposite happened.

 The makers got together to decide what can be done to fill in the studio audience void and someone in the meeting room had an epiphany.
 While we are already putting the host at risk why should he go down alone?
 Let’s bring in more people to his existing entourage and that too celebrities, they shall join the comrade in this noble cause!
 Huzzah!